-This is the eleventh installment in what will be a recurring series of posts introducing readers to the staff of the Kenneth Spencer Research Library.
-Chris Banuelos is the Audiovisual Preservation Specialist for Conservation Services at the University of Kansas Libraries.
+This is the latest installment in a recurring series of posts introducing readers to the staff of Kenneth Spencer Research Library.
+Today’s profile features Molly James, who joined Spencer Research Library in 2022 as a Manuscripts Processor.

 Where are you from?